 USDA Announces Approval of D-SNAP for Louisiana Disaster Areas

-Households that may not normally be eligible under regular Supplemental Nutrition Assistance Program (SNAP) rules may qualify for D-SNAP – if they meet certain criteria including the disaster income limits and have qualifying disaster-related expenses.
+U.S. Secretary of Agriculture Sonny Perdue said that households who may not normally be eligible under regular Supplemental Nutrition Assistance Program (SNAP) rules may qualify for D-SNAP – if they meet the disaster income limits and have qualifying disaster-related expenses.

-To be eligible for D-SNAP, a household must live in the identified disaster area, have been affected by the disaster, and meet certain D-SNAP eligibility criteria.
-Eligible households will receive one month of benefits – equal to the maximum monthly amount for a SNAP household of their size to meet their temporary food needs as they settle back home following the disaster.
+To be eligible for D-SNAP, a household must either live or work in an identified disaster area, have been affected by the disaster, and meet certain D-SNAP eligibility criteria.
+Eligible households will receive one month of benefits – equal to the maximum amount for a SNAP household of their size – to meet their temporary food needs as they settle back home following the disaster.
 Louisiana will share information about D-SNAP application dates and locations through local media.

-The D-SNAP announcement today is the latest in a collection of USDA actions taken to help Louisiana residents cope with Hurricane Ida and its aftermath, which also include:
+The D-SNAP announcement today is the latest in a series of actions taken by USDA to help Louisiana residents cope with hurricanes and their aftermath, which also include:

-- Approving a timely reporting waiver for all parishes in the state of Louisiana through Sept.
-28, 2021, allowing affected residents more time to notify the state of food lost as a result of the storm.
+- Approving a timely reporting requirement waiver through November 9, allowing affected residents more time to notify the state of food lost as a result of the storm.

 USDA is an equal opportunity provider, employer and lender.